auriq/essentia_docs/source/reference/rpackage.rst

 You will see the results of the analysis print to the screen.

-To see the commands involved in getting this analysis, open essqueryapache.R  and analyzeapache.R for **essQuery** or queryapache.sh and analyzeapache.R for **read.udb**.
+To see the commands involved in getting this analysis, open essqueryapache.R and analyzeapache.R for **essQuery** or queryapache.sh and analyzeapache.R for **capture.essentia**.

 R Integration Format Requirements
 =================================

 For statements that you want to capture the output from, you must either

-* call them separately with **essQuery** or
+* call them separately with **read.essentia** or **essQuery** or

-* include all of these statements in the script containing your essentia query commands and call the query script with **read.udb**.
+* include all of these statements in the script containing your essentia query commands and call the query script with **capture.essentia**.

 Ess Exec Statements
 ------------------------